minetest/minetest/doc/lua_api.md

     * Register a metatable that should be preserved when data is transferred between the main thread and the async environment.
     * `name` is a string that identifies the metatable.
+	* `mt` is the metatable to register.
+	* Note that it is allowed to register the same metatable under multiple names, but it is not allowed to register multiple metatables under the same name.
     * Please note that the metatable must be registered in the main environment and the async environment.